Slashgear/personal-blog/content/posts/hunting-webpack-performances.md

 Once the migration from `node-sass` to `sass` (new Sass re-implementation) and the update of `sass-loader`, I was shocked!
 It took me about 10 minutes because there were few breaking changes and I **gained more than 1min30** on the build time.

-`sass-loader` made big improvements on performances, you should definitely make your sure you use the last version of it.
+`sass-loader` made big improvements on performances, you should definitely make sure you use the last version.

 **I lost a morning on gaining 17 seconds and I spent 10 minutes to win 1min30.🤣**

 ### IgnorePlugin, TerserPlugin

 - `TerserPlugin` is used to uglify the javascript code in order to reduce its size and readability.
 It's a relatively long process, but *39 seconds* is too much.
-Just by updating the version of TerserPlugin to use the one integrated in Webpack, I could **reduce by 20 seconds** the build time.
+Just by updating the version of TerserPlugin to use the one integrated in Webpack, I managed to **reduce by 20 seconds** the build time.

 - `IgnorePlugin` is a core plugin that was used a lot in our application to avoid loading certain scripts in order to reduce the weight of the site.
 It was necessary, but today with Webpack we can use much better than that. _Dynamic Import, ContextReplacement_, there are plenty of solutions.
-As a general rule, one should avoid compiling files and then not using them.
+As a general rule, we should avoid compiling files and then not using them.

 ### Recommendations from the community

 To improve the build perfs webpack provides a web page listing the actions to take to hunt what takes time.
-Je vous recommande fortement de vous y intéresser.
+I strongly advise to have a look at it.

 https://webpack.js.org/guides/build-performance/